imabhnv/NullClass-Internship-/README.md

 **Features**:
 - Preprocessing of large-scale scientific papers dataset.
 - Extraction of abstracts, titles, and category metadata.
-- RAG-based chatbot using FAISS + Open-source LLM (Mistral/OpenChat).
+- RAG-based chatbot using FAISS + Open-source LLMs.
 - Summarization + Explanation of complex research concepts.
 - Streamlit GUI with search and Q&A features.